retrospct/spark/memory-bank/projectBrief.md

 ## Overview

-Spark is a new project being initialized.
-This document will define the core requirements, goals, and scope for the project once they are established.

-Building a [type of application] that will [main purpose].
+Spark is an AI-powered platform designed to make effective social media marketing, communications, and branding easy.
+This project aims to provide tools and solutions that simplify and enhance the creation and management of social media content and marketing strategies.

+Building a web application platform that will help users create, manage, and optimize their social media presence using AI-powered tools.

 ## Core Features

-- Feature 1
-- Feature 2
-- Feature 3
+- AI-powered content creation and suggestions
+- Social media marketing campaign management
+- Brand consistency tools and templates
+- Analytics and performance tracking
+- Content scheduling and publishing

 ## Target Users

-[Describe who will use your application]
+- Social media managers and marketers
+- Small to medium-sized businesses
+- Brand managers
+- Communications professionals
+- Content creators
+- Marketing agencies

-## Technical Preferences (optional)
+## Technical Preferences

-- Any specific technologies you want to use
-- Any specific requirements or constraints
+- Next.js 15+ with App Router
+- Tailwind CSS for styling
+- Supabase for backend
+- Vercel for deployment
+- GitHub for version control
+- TypeScript for type safety
+- Turborepo monorepo structure

 <!-- ## Core Requirements